What is The Dark Side of Entrepreneurship?

 Do I Still Get Depressed Over Failures And Challenges?

-Yes – I do, but then I take happiness in the small joys of life like thinking on my kid’s smile or coming back home to a beautiful family who, despite being a part of my struggle, never complain and always greet me with a smile.
+Yes – I do, but then I take happiness in the small joys of life like thinking on my kid’s smile or coming back home to a beautiful family who, despite being a part of my struggle, never complain.

 The dark side of entrepreneurship is a reality of being an entrepreneur, face it before it gets the worse out of you.